This post may contain affiliate links. Please read our disclosure policy.

 How do I store and reheat leftover ham steak?

-Store leftovers in an airtight container in the refrigerator for up to 3 days.
-Reheat it in a skillet over low heat for a few minutes on each side, or warm it in the microwave in short intervals to avoid drying it out.
+Store in an airtight container in the refrigerator for up to 3 days.
+Reheat in a skillet over low heat for a few minutes on each side, or in the microwave in 30-second intervals to avoid drying it out.

 Ways To Use Leftover Ingredients